In [1]:

 We will call such minimally-small sets of vectors a basis for the space.

 Definition.
-A basis for a subspace HH of RnRn is a linearly independent set in HH that spans H.H.
+A basis for a subspace $H$ of $\mathbb{R}^n$ is a linearly independent set in $H$ that spans $H.$

 In [16]: